matloff/TidyverseSkeptic/README.md

 *main* claim -- is that teaching R using Tidy makes learning easier for women and minorities.
 In essence, the view is that R must be "dumbed down" for these groups.
-As a long-time ardent, active supporter of social justice, I find this claim insulting to women and minoritties, and again, not accurate.
+As a long-time ardent, active supporter of social justice, I find this claim insulting to women and minorities, and again, not accurate.